 Regional trade takes place under different tariff structures maintained at bilateral and regional trade agreements.
-SAFTA is the key regional trade agreement which facilitate trade by providing preferential tariffs for products originated from the region except those products which are in the sensitive lists of each of the member countries.
+SAFTA is the key regional trade agreement which facilitates trade by providing preferential tariffs for products originated from the region except those products which are in the sensitive lists of each of the member countries.
 Despite review of the sensitive lists several times, the number of products under the list is still long.
-Without pruning the lists by a significant number both by developing and least developed countries, it is difficult to develop regional value chain in different sectors (Moazzem and Kishore, 2013).
+Without pruning the lists by a significant number both by developing and least developed countries, it is difficult to develop regional value chain in different sectors.
 However, LDC members including Afghanistan, Bangladesh, Nepal and Bhutan enjoy duty-free market access to most of their products to India, the main market in the region under the SAFTA accord.
 Bilateral trade between India and Sri Lanka has been taking place under the Indo-Lanka FTA with preferential tariff.
 As part of establishing economic union, harmonization of tariff structure will be required with significant reduction of the sensitive lists.

 Rules of origin (RoO) currently in operation under different trade agreements between South Asian countries is an important factor towards the development of regional value chain.
-The RoO follows
+The RoO followed in SAFTA, Indo-Sri Lanka FTA, ASEAN-India FTA needs to be closely examined with a view to understanding the necessity to harmonize the rules to create effective regional cumulation.

-10 These industries include agro-based and agro-processing industry, human resource export, ship building, renewable energy (solar power, windmill), tourism, basic chemicals/dye and chemicals, ICT and ICT based service, readymade garments industry, active pharmaceuticals ingredient industry and radio pharmaceuticals industry, herbal medicinal plant, radio-active (diffusion) application industry (e.g. developing quality of decaying polymer/preservation of food/ disinfecting medicinal equipment), development of polymer industry, jute and jute products, leather and leather products, hospital and clinic, light engineering industry, plastic industry, furniture, handicrafts, energy efficient appliances/manufacturing of electronic goods/development of electronic materials, frozen fish industry, tea industry, home textiles, ceramics, tissue grafting and biotechnology, jewelry, toy, container service, warehouse, innovative and import substitute industry, cosmetics and toiletries, and light engineering industry.
+These industries include agro-based and agro-processing industry, human resource export, ship building, renewable energy (solar power, windmill), tourism, basic chemicals/dye and chemicals, ICT and ICT based service, readymade garments industry, active pharmaceuticals ingredient industry and radio pharmaceuticals industry, herbal medicinal plant, radio-active (diffusion) application industry (e.g. developing quality of decaying polymer/preservation of food/ disinfecting medicinal equipment), development of polymer industry, jute and jute products, leather and leather products, hospital and clinic, light engineering industry, plastic industry, furniture, handicrafts, energy efficient appliances/manufacturing of electronic goods/development of electronic materials, frozen fish industry, tea industry, home textiles, ceramics, tissue grafting and biotechnology, jewelry, toy, container service, warehouse, innovative and import substitute industry, cosmetics and toiletries, and light engineering industry.